martinkiefer/Scotch/README.md

 * Code Generators: ScotchDSL specifications are automatically translated into a VHDL architecture containing all necessary components to perform sketching.
 * Auto-Tune: An automated tuning algorithms optimizes the size of the sketch summary with respect to provided constraints and resources on the FPGA

-Scotch has a corresponding publication in PVLDB (soon available):
+Scotch has a corresponding publication in PVLDB:

 *Martin Kiefer, Ilias Poulakis, Sebastian Breß, and Volker Markl.
 Scotch: Generating FPGA-Accelerators for Sketching at Line Rate.
 PVLDB, 14(3), 2021.*